How much do you have to pay for the internet?

 YES how is it?
 Well, as we saw above, the 4G line coverage is not great.
 So, that is the main problem of YES.
 He had that bad, until there was an article condemning the YES service.
 He said, customer service did not help.
 And, if you look at their Facebook, many users say that the line will be interrupted if they are in tall buildings or shopping malls.
 So, that's one of his weaknesses.

 If we look at the reviews, Celcom rarely has complaints about the line, only the price is expensive.
 Other telco lines, there are users who are not satisfied with the phone line suddenly disappearing or the issue of 'sucking money'.
 So, we can say, Celcom won again in this category.

 So, which telco wins?

 Before you activate your keyboard warrior mode and scold us on Facebook, it’s better if you hear our reasons first:

-Second, Malaysians are categorised as a heavy user data group.
-According to the Malaysian Communications and Multimedia Commission (MCMC), Malaysian internet users are increasing to 88.7% in 2020 from 87.4% in 2018 (up 1.3%).
-The majority of them are the internet for communications, social media and watching videos.
+One more thing, Malaysia belongs to the group that uses the internet a lot (heavy user data group).
+According to the Malaysian Communications and Multimedia Commission (SKMM), internet users increased significantly in 2020 (88.7%) from 2018 (87.4%) - up 1.3%.
+The majority are all for communication, social media and watching videos.